-I mostly like this one because it helps me keep up with new YA releases... which I suppose is also why I
+I mostly like this one because it helps me keep up with new YA releases... which I suppose is

-follow the above three as well.
+also why I follow the above three as well!

 The Passive Voice

-terms that I only sometimes understand.
+and professional terms that I only sometimes understand.
 Fairly useful.

 A lot of people know QueryShark.
-It's a blog run by an anonymous unpublished author who does
+It's a blog run by an anonymous unpublished author who

-professional editing of mostly query letters.
+does professional editing of mostly query letters.
 Very snarky and hard-hitting.

 Hyperbole and a Half

-while but I think it's coming back.
+commission for a while, but I think it's coming back.

-Life is So Simply Beautiful
+Life Is So Simply Beautiful